IComplainInComments/JGAAP_JavaFX/README.md

 ## Non-JGAAP contributors

-Unless you work is good, and its actual code.
+Unless your work is good, and its actual code with documentation in the code.
 Consider your pill request auto-closed with the tenacity of the gravity in a black hole.